 - Identity management: How do you manage the different users who have access to your systems?
 Where do you manage the master copy of this user data?

-- Organizational mapping: How can you map your organization structure to GCP?
+- Organizational mapping: How can you map your organization structure to Google Cloud?

 - Billing: What controls do you place on billing?
 How do you monitor and understand spending?

 - Network configuration: Does your network separate and prevent traffic between areas that need to be separated?

 - Security controls: Do you implement controls in a way that can be expressed using Google Cloud policies?

 This series looks at typical customer use cases: Enterprise, Startup, and Education and Training.
 Using a hypothetical customer, each article explains how to design Google Cloud policies that meet the requirements of a reference organization policy.

 Enterprise customers have complex organizational structures and mature policies often developed over many years.
 Typically, they have many users to consider and manage.

 Startup customers typically have simpler policy requirements, and need to be able to move quickly.
 However, they still need to ensure that appropriate safeguards are in place, particularly around protection of intellectual property.